Venus' flower basket: Symbiosis

-The sponges are often found to house glass sponge shrimp, usually a breeding pair, who are typically unable to exit the sponge's lattice due to their size.
+The sponges are often found to house glass sponge shrimp, usually a breeding pair, who typically enter the sponge early in life and eventually grow to a size where they are no longer able to exit the sponge's lattice.
 It is thought that the structure of the glass sponge is advantageous for shrimp living inside of its lattice, as they feed on particles that the sponges collect.
 Consequently, they live in and around these sponges, where the shrimp perform a mutualistic relationship with the sponge until they die.
 The shrimp live and mate in the shelter that the sponge provides, and in return they also clean the inside of the sponge.
 This may have influenced the adoption of the sponge as a symbol of undying love in Japan, where the skeletons of these sponges are presented as wedding gifts.